Oral Health Tips When You Can’t Get To The Dentist

 Hi beautiful people!

 Just because we can’t provide elective care at this time does not mean your dental health has to suffer!
 In fact, this could be an opportunity where you find yourself with more time for self-care.
 Much of your dental health is related to what you do every day at home.
 I have put together a list of tips that can guide you through the next few months and help you maintain a high level of health.
 Many patients have been asking me how long it will be before coming in for elective work.
 At this time, it has been mandated that we provide only essential services until May 18th.
-What this means is that we can see patients who are in pain, have swelling or other conditions that could potentially send them to the emergency room if not treated within the next two months.
+This means that we can see patients who are in pain, have swelling or other conditions that could potentially send them to the emergency room if not treated within the next two months.
 This included deep cavities, wisdom teeth removal, and gum/tooth infections.
 Please call if you are experiencing an emergency, and I will provide a phone consultation to determine if your situation qualifies for care.
-Please note that these mandates were put in place not only to protect your safety but also to free up protective gear for local hospitals that are experiencing a short supply.
-We have been asked to donate much of our protective gear, including gowns, masks, and gloves to our local hospitals.
+Please note that these mandates were put in place to protect your safety and free up protective gear for local hospitals that are experiencing a short supply.
+We have been asked to donate much of our protective gear, including gowns, masks, and gloves, to our local hospitals.

 In the meantime-the, the more care you can give yourself at home, the less catch up you will need in the next year, and the more you can prevent further disease.